arVahedi/Gl4dius/README.md

 after that you can simply run tool like other java programs.

 (I wrote a imperfect documentation Deliberately, to prevent script kiddies to use this tool.
-If you are a grand master hacker accept my apologies, of course you can use this tool with few R&D.)
+If you are a grand master hacker accept my apologies, of course you can use this tool with little R&D.)

 ## Contact me :